roydavid957/ma-thesis/README.md

 # ma-thesis RUG IK:
 ## Politically Oriented Embeddings for Abusive Language Detection

-Python programs used for ma-thesis on: Politically Oriented Embeddings for Abusive Language Detection
 Structure:
 - **prog** contains python programs used for ma-thesis on: Politically Oriented Embeddings for Abusive Language Detection:
   - twitter.py